rokcej/ray-tracer/README.md

 # Ray tracer

 A program for drawing 3D mathematical functions using the ray tracing (ray marching) method.
+Written in C++.
 Created as a project for my Mathematical Modelling course.

 ## Installing prerequisites

+This program has no dependencies.
+You only need `GCC` and `make` to compile it.

-* Installing Make and GCC:
+* Installing `GCC` and `make`:
 	```bash
 	sudo apt-get install build-essential
 	```